-The Ecopista do Dão is a 52km section of old railway that runs between Viseu and Santa Comba Dão.
+The Ecopista do Dão is a 49km section of old railway running between Santa Comba Dão and Viseu.

 It’s all sealed and the gradients are gentle.
 It’s a lovely, traffic-free way to see some of the countryside and villages in one of the most attractive areas of rural Portugal.

-There are plenty of places to access the northern half of the route between Viseu and Tondela – and it would be easy to incorporate part of the Ecopista into a ride through some of the local villages.
+There are plenty of places to access the northern half of the route between Viseu and Tondela – and it would be easy to incorporate part of the ecopista into a local route.

-I’ve used it as an optional short cut for the end of my Viseu Villages ride.
+I’ve also used it as an optional short cut for the end of my Viseu Villages ride.

 South of Tondela, the route only crosses a couple of roads.
-It’s also very awkward to get from the southern end of the Ecopista into Santa Comba itself is still a bit tricky – see section below on access.
+Getting to/from the southern end of the ecopista near Santa Comba itself is still a bit tricky – see section below on access.

 The short YouTube video below will give you a taste of the route and some of the scenery along the way:

-The best option is to start/come off the cycle route at the old Trexeido station – just upstream from where the Ecopista crosses the Dão.
+Alternatively, one other option is to start/come off the cycle route at the old Trexeido station – just upstream from where the ecopista crosses the Dão.
 From here, there’s a road (and a good hill) up to the village of Trexeido, from where the CM1564 goes back down to the river and into Santa Comba via the village of Granjal.

-The total distance is about 48km (30 miles) and the cycling is easy going from Viseu to Santa Comba.
-Coming the other way there’s a fairly long climb from Dão valley to Tondela but – being an old railway – the gradient is fairly steady and gentle.
+The total distance is about 49km (31 miles) and the cycling is easy going and mostly downhill from Viseu to Santa Comba.
+Coming the other way there’s a fairly long climb from Dão valley to Tondela but – being an old railway – the gradient is steady and gentle.

-Although there were originally no cafes actually on the Ecopista, some of the old stations have now been converted.
-However, I don’t know if these operate year-round or full-time.
-If not, the route goes through various villages where a short detour should take you to somewhere open.
+Although there were originally no cafes actually on the ecopista, some of the old stations have now been converted.
+I’m not sure how many of these operate year-round or full-time.
+Otherwise, the route goes through various villages where a short detour should take you to somewhere open.

-If you want to go to find a cafe close to the Ecopista, villages to try include Tondelinha, Figueiro, Mosteirinho, Torredeita, Farminhão and Sabugosa.
+If you want to find a cafe close to the ecopista, villages to try include Tondelinha, Figueiro, Mosteirinho, Torredeita, Farminhão and Sabugosa.

 The original section between Viseu and the station at Figueiro is quite pretty.
 However, the large number of chicanes installed to prevent cars driving along the trail can make it a bit frustrating.

-Some of these are tricky to negotiate without dismounting and in some place – particularly just outside Viseu – there seems to be a chicane every few hundred metres!
+Some of these are tricky to negotiate without dismounting and in some places – particularly just outside Viseu – there seems to be a chicane every few hundred metres!

 The section from Figueiro to Farminhão is probably the prettiest part of the ride with views over fields, woods, small villages and towards the Serra do Caramulo.
 There’s a long tunnel just south of Farminhão – just keep cycling towards the light and you’ll be fine!

 After crossing the Dão, the final section follows the river for about five km.
-Unfortunately, the sealed surface then just ends where the old railway line meets the modern one, there’s a rough track taking you to Santa Comba Dão Railway Station.
+Where the old railway line meets the modern one, there’s a rough track taking you to Santa Comba Dão Railway Station.
 (See notes above on access).

 Huw & Carolyn Thomas, February 2012.